awsdocs/amazon-eks-user-guide/doc_source/capacity-blocks.md

-# Capacity Blocks for ML<a name="capacity-blocks"></a>
+# Use Capacity Blocks for ML with self\-managed nodes<a name="capacity-blocks"></a>

+Capacity Blocks for machine learning \(ML\) allow you to reserve GPU instances on a future date to support your short duration ML workloads\.
+Instances that run inside a Capacity Block are automatically placed close together inside [Amazon EC2 UltraClusters](https://aws.amazon.com/ec2/ultraclusters/), so there is no need to use a cluster placement group\.
+For more information, see [Capacity Blocks for ML](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-capacity-blocks.html) in the *Amazon EC2 User Guide for Linux Instances*\.

+## Considerations<a name="capacity-blocks-considerations"></a>

 **Important**
 Capacity Blocks are only available for certain Amazon EC2 instance types and AWS Regions\.
 For compatibility information, see [Work with Capacity Blocks Prerequisites](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/capacity-blocks-using.html#capacity-blocks-prerequisites) in the *Amazon EC2 User Guide for Linux Instances*\.
 Capacity Blocks currently cannot be used with Amazon EKS managed node groups or Karpenter\.

-Capacity Blocks for machine learning \(ML\) allow you to reserve GPU instances on a future date to support your short duration ML workloads\.
-Instances that run inside a Capacity Block are automatically placed close together inside [Amazon EC2 UltraClusters](https://aws.amazon.com/ec2/ultraclusters/), so there is no need to use a cluster placement group\.
-For more information, see [Capacity Blocks for ML](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-capacity-blocks.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+If you create a self\-managed node group prior to the capacity reservation becoming active, then set the desired capacity to `0`\.
+To allow sufficient time to gracefully drain the node\(s\), we suggest that you schedule scaling to scale to zero more than 30 minutes before the Capacity Block reservation end time\.
+In order for your Pods to be gracefully drained, we recommend that you set up AWS Node Termination Handler as explained in the example steps\.

+## Use Capacity Blocks with self\-managed nodes<a name="capacity-blocks-procedure"></a>

 You can use Capacity Blocks with Amazon EKS for provisioning and scaling your self\-managed nodes\.
 The following steps give a general example overview\.
+The AWS CloudFormation template examples don’t cover every aspect needed in a production workload\.
+Typically you’d also want a bootstrapping script to join the node to the cluster, specify the Amazon EKS accelerated AMI, and an appropriate instance profile for joining the cluster\.
+For more information, see [Launching self\-managed Amazon Linux nodes](launch-workers.md)\.

-1. Create a launch template in the AWS Management Console\.
+1. Create a launch template that's applicable to your workload\.
 For more information, see [Use Capacity Blocks for machine learning workloads](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-template-capacity-blocks.html) in the *Amazon EC2 Auto Scaling User Guide*\.

-   Make sure to include configuration of instance type and Amazon Machine Image \(AMI\)\.

-1. Link the Capacity Block to a launch template using the capacity reservation ID\.
+   Make sure the `LaunchTemplateData` includes the following:
+   + `InstanceMarketOptions` with `MarketType` set to `"capacity-block"`
+   + `CapacityReservationSpecification: CapacityReservationTarget` with `CapacityReservationId` set to the Capacity Block \(for example: `cr-02168da1478b509e0` \)
+   + `IamInstanceProfile` with the `Arn` set to the applicable `iam-instance-profile-arn`
+   + `ImageId` set to the applicable * `image-id` *
+   + `InstanceType` set to an instance type that supports Capacity Blocks \(for example: `p5.48xlarge`\)
+   + `SecurityGroupIds` set to the applicable IDs \(for example: `sg-05b1d815d1EXAMPLE`\)
+   + `UserData` set to the applicable `user-data` for your self\-managed node group

-   The following is an example AWS CloudFormation template to create a launch template targeting a Capacity Block:
+   The following is a partial example CloudFormation template that creates a launch template targeting a Capacity Block\.

    ```
    NodeLaunchTemplate:
      Type: "AWS::EC2::LaunchTemplate"
      Properties:
        LaunchTemplateData:
          InstanceMarketOptions:
            MarketType: "capacity-block"
          CapacityReservationSpecification:
            CapacityReservationTarget:
              CapacityReservationId: "cr-02168da1478b509e0"
          IamInstanceProfile:
            Arn: iam-instance-profile-arn
          ImageId: image-id
          InstanceType: p5.48xlarge
          KeyName: key-name
          SecurityGroupIds:
          - sg-05b1d815d1EXAMPLE
          UserData: user-data
    ```

    You must pass the subnet in the Availability Zone in which the reservation is made because Capacity Blocks are zonal\.

-1. If you are creating the self managed node group prior to the capacity reservation becoming active, then set the desired capacity to `0`\.
+1. Use the launch template to create a self\-managed node group\.
+If you're doing this prior to the capacity reservation becoming active, then set the desired capacity to `0`\.
 When creating the node group, make sure that you are only specifying the respective subnet for the Availability Zone in which the capacity is reserved\.

-   The following is a sample CloudFormation template that can be used\.
-This example gets the `LaunchTemplateId` and `Version` of the `AWS::Amazon EC2::LaunchTemplate` resource shown in the previous example\.
+   The following is a sample CloudFormation template that you can reference when creating one that is applicable to your workload\.
+This example gets the `LaunchTemplateId` and `Version` of the `AWS::Amazon EC2::LaunchTemplate` resource shown in the previous step\.
 It also gets the values for `DesiredCapacity`, `MaxSize`, `MinSize`, and `VPCZoneIdentifier` that are declared elsewhere in the same template\.

    ```
    NodeGroup: